 Decorate the Garter

-- Sew a color ribbon that is less than 1-inch wide on top of the outer satin ribbon before assembling the garter.
-Consider using novelty sports or hobby-decorated ribbon for a fun touch.
+- Sew a colored ribbon that's less than 1-inch wide on top of the outer satin ribbon before assembling the garter.
+Consider using a novelty ribbon, such as one for a sports team, for a fun touch.

-- Use a solid fabric as the ruffled lace and embroidery initial or wedding date before assembling the garter.
+- Use a solid fabric instead of the ruffled lace, and embroider the couple's initials and wedding date on it before assembling the garter.